 Training, development and Support

-Advice, guidance and support on undertaking individual work-related stress assessments is available from HR and/or UHSE.
-In the first instance, please discuss with your nominated HR contact.
+Advice, guidance and support on undertaking individual work-related stress assessments is available from HR and/or SHEW.
+In the first instance, please discuss with your nominated HR Business Partner or HR Advisor.

 Staff Development has a number of online resources that managers can access.
 An overview of these resources and how these map to each of the management standards is provided as an appendix to the Individual Stress Risk Assessment template (NB.
 Single sign-on required).